liamjbennett/blog/content/cv/long.md

 operations platform to support large customer engagements on this new (for the business) platform.

-:: *Windows Cloud Practice Lead - Bashton Ltd*
+:: *Windows Cloud Practice Lead - Bashton Ltd* (Jul 2016 - Jul 2018)

 I joined Claranet just 6 months after the acquisition of Bashton Ltd - their first acquisition for public cloud capability.
 The initial